BSStudio/bss-web-admin-backend/server/operation/README.md

-This module will require the developers to keep their controllers and clients consistent with each other, as the clients will be generated from the controllers.
+This module will require the developers to keep their controllers and clients consistent with each other, as they would have to implement the operation interfaces.

 ## Caveats
 Unfortunately Spring Cloud OpenFeign does not support class level `@RequestMapping` annotations.